dzimbeck/Trustero/README.md

    not actively chatting with, they can cycle through their rooms in batches of 50-100 at a time.
 Then every few minutes they leave and join another batch.
 They can prioritize the users they more commonly chat with.

-RSA public key cryptography is used for signing and verifying messages.
+RSA public key cryptography is used for asymmetric encryption with signing and verifying messages.
 This is extremely useful in serverless architecture.
 This is done thanks to the Criptico library which is being used purely on the front end.
 The users private keys are basically going to be as strong as whatever username and password they decide to use.

 With that said, the Cryptico library is older and is probabily in need of a full audit.
-JavaScript crypto has some issues with side channels and randoms although solutions exist to improve that.
-So in the meantime it's also a good idea to encrypt the messages with AES with an additional password that protects the room.
+JavaScript crypto may have some issues with side channels(although I can't think of any attack that would apply here) and randoms although solutions exist to improve that.
+Still in the meantime it's also a good idea to encrypt the messages with AES with an additional password that protects the room.
 One way to generate a good random is to ask the user to make many mouse movements and so forth.
-Some comments... probably need to made the public exponent 65537 or larger instead of 3. (small exponent attacks) Should verify the padding as well.
-Also should analyse and possibly improve random number generation.
+Some comments... probably need to check if the public exponents are 65537 or larger instead of something like 3(small exponent attacks).
+Also one should verify the padding as well.
+Also one could analyse and possibly improve random number generation.
+Lastly some useful libraries are included but not used such as NACL.
+That may be a secure addition and it has been audited as well.